 - You are a flight crew member national of a contracting party to the Chicago Convention on International Civil Aviation.

 C category – Short-term Visa

 This type of EU visa is issued for a short period of time, and its holder can stay in the Schengen Area depending on the visa validity.
 It can be provided for single entry, double entry, or multiple entry, depending on the nature of your travel.
-Depending on the purpose of the travel the C-category could be either a tourist visa or a business visa.
+Depending on the purpose of the travel the C-category could be either:

 Single entry visa